How to Exit Man Page in Terminal

 How to Use Info Pages

-Info pages are another form of documentation.
-Instead of man, type info followed by the program name:
+Info pages are another form of Linux documentation.
+Instead of man, use the info command:

 info fdisk